ncn-foreigners/NMAR/reference/el_engine.md

 \\s_i(\beta) = \partial \log w_i / \partial \eta_i\\, and, when present,
 \\\sum_i m_i X\_{i\cdot}^{(c)} = 0\\.

-The response-model score used in both equations and Jacobian is the derivative of the Bernoulli log-likelihood with respect to the linear predictor, i.e. `mu.eta(eta) / linkinv(eta)` (logit: `1 - w`; probit:
+The missingness-model score used in both equations and Jacobian is the derivative of the Bernoulli log-likelihood with respect to the linear predictor, i.e. `mu.eta(eta) / linkinv(eta)` (logit: `1 - w`; probit:
 Mills ratio `phi/Phi`).
 We apply a consistent guarding policy (cap